Ioannis Kapodistrias: Administration

-The most important task facing the governor of Greece was to forge a modern state and with it a civil society, a task in which the workaholic Kapodistrias toiled at mightily, working from 5 am until 10 pm every night.
+The most important task facing the governor of Greece was to forge a modern state and, with it, a civil society.
+Kapodistrias worked long hours — from 5 am until 10 pm daily.
 Upon his arrival, Kapodistrias launched a major reform and modernisation programme that covered all areas.
-Kapodistrias distrusted the men who led the war of independence, believing them all to be self-interested, petty men whose only concern was power for themselves.
-Kapodistrias saw himself as the champion of the common people, long oppressed by the Ottomans, but also believed that the Greek people were not ready for democracy yet, saying that to give the Greeks democracy at present would be like giving a boy a razor; the boy did not need the razor and could easily kill himself as he did not know to use it properly.
-Kapodistrias argued that what the Greek people needed at present was an enlightened autocracy that would lift the nation out of the backwardness and poverty caused by the Ottomans and once a generation or two had passed with the Greeks educated and owning private property could democracy be established.
-Kapodistrias's role model was the Emperor Alexander I of Russia, whom he argued had been gradually moving Russia towards the norms of Western Europe during his reign, but he had died before he had finished his work.
+Kapodistrias distrusted the men who led the war of independence, believing them all to be self-interested, petty men, whose only concern was power for themselves.
+He saw himself as the champion of the common people, long oppressed by the Ottomans, but also believed that the Greek people were not ready for democracy.
+He said that, to give the Greeks democracy at present would be like giving a boy a razor; the boy did not need the razor and could easily kill himself, as he did not know to use it properly.
+Kapodistrias argued that the Greek people initially needed an enlightened autocracy, to lift the nation out of the backwardness and poverty caused by the Ottomans.
+Once a generation or two had passed, with the Greeks educated and owning private property, democracy could then be established.
+Kapodistrias's role model was Emperor Alexander I of Russia who, Kapodistrias argued, had been gradually moving Russia towards Western European norms but died before finishing this work.